Da Vinci's Inquest: DVD

 Acorn Media UK has released the first three seasons on DVD in Region 1 (US only).

 In Canada, Alliance Atlantis released the first season on DVD on 14 October 2003.
 Season 2 was released on 3 February 2009 by Alliance Films, more than five years after the release of the first season.

 Streaming

-Season One is available on Amazon Prime.
 As of 2017, season one has been released online for free on Canada Media Fund's Encore+ YouTube Channel.

 Awards and nominations

-Nicholas Campbell received the Gemini Award for Best Performance in a Continuing Leading Dramatic Role for his work on the series and has guest-starred in American shows such as Monk and T.J.
-Hooker.
+Nicholas Campbell received the Gemini Award for Best Performance in a Continuing Leading Dramatic Role for his work on the series and has guest-starred in American shows such as Monk.
 Donnelly Rhodes also received a Gemini Award for Best Actor in 2002 and the Earle Grey Award in 2006.
 The series was critically acclaimed as the best television series in Canada after winning the Gemini Award for Best Dramatic Series for five of its first six seasons.
-When Da Vinci's Inquest completed its seventh and final season, it was continued in 2005 as Da Vinci's City Hall.
 In 2002, actress Keegan Connor Tracy won a Leo Award for her guest appearance in Season 4's "Pretend You Didn't See Me" and was brought back for a second appearance in 2005.